cli/cli/README.md

 GitHub CLI is available for repos hosted on GitHub.com and GitHub Enterprise Server 2.20+.
 It is available to install on MacOS, Windows, and Linux.

+## Documentation

+Read the [official docs][] for usage and more information.

 ## We want your feedback

 We'd love to hear your feedback about `gh`.
 If you spot bugs or have features that you'd really like to see in `gh`, please check out the [contributing page][].

-## Documentation

-Read the [official docs][] for more information.